What are the Effects of Mixing Flexeril and Alcohol?

 Drug interactions and warnings issued with Flexeril state that the drug “may enhance the effects of alcohol.”6 It would be unwise to misinterpret this statement as an endorsement to use this dangerous combination.

-Given that both substances are central nervous system depressants that cause drowsiness, dizziness, slowed mental processing, and decreased motor coordination, mixing the two substances has the potential to greatly exacerbate these and other symptoms and lead to a higher incidence of accidents.
-Both substances also show strong tendencies toward encouraging physiological dependence, and using the two substances together increases the likelihood of abuse and dependence.2,5
+Given that both substances are central nervous system depressants, mixing the two substances has the potential to greatly exacerbate these and other symptoms and lead to a higher incidence of accidents.
+Although alcohol misuse is much more likely to cause physiological dependence than Flexeril, using the two substances together increases the likelihood that dependence may occur.5

 Treatment for Addiction to Flexeril and Alcohol

-Flexeril is an effective pharmacological treatment for muscle spasms and pain, but it can lead to an increased risk of side effects and dependency when mixed with alcohol.
-If you or a loved one has been prescribed Flexeril but are no longer using it as prescribed or you’re combining it with alcohol, it may be time to seek help.
+Flexeril is an effective pharmacological treatment for muscle spasms and pain, but it can cause adverse side effects when mixed with alcohol.
+If you or a loved one has been prescribed Flexeril but are no longer using it as prescribed or are combining it with alcohol, it may be time to seek help.
 A number of treatment approaches are available to help treat Flexeril and alcohol addiction.

 Detox Treatment